valancej/documentation/_general/about/security.md

 - CrazyEgg is used to visually chart the performance of our front-end marketing pages.

-- Intercom is used to communicate with users based on behavioral metrics, although we are soon moving to a different platform for this.
+- Appcues is used to communicate with users based on behavioral metrics.

 - Zendesk is used for live chat and ticket handling.
+This shows up in the javascript as `zopim`.

 - PerfectAudience is used to help optimize our Facebook advertising through anonymized behavior metrics.